Daviszinho/ChessTutor/ChessPuzzleSolver/README.md

 # ChessMaestro - Chess Puzzle Solver

 This is a Next.js application that allows users to solve chess puzzles.
-It's built using `react-chessboard` for the UI and `chess.js` for chess logic.
+It's built using `react-chessboard` for the UI and `chess.js` for chess logic, containerized with Docker and ready for deployment to Google Cloud Run.

 ## Features